IDACORP (NYSE:IDA) Issues Quarterly Earnings Results

-IDACORP (NYSE:IDA – Get Rating) issued its quarterly earnings results on Thursday.
-The energy company reported $0.83 EPS for the quarter, beating analysts’ consensus estimates of $0.80 by $0.03, Briefing.com reports.
+IDACORP (NYSE:IDA – Get Rating) posted its quarterly earnings data on Thursday.
+The energy company reported $0.83 earnings per share for the quarter, topping the consensus estimate of $0.80 by $0.03, Briefing.com reports.
+The firm had revenue of $422.96 million for the quarter, compared to analysts’ expectations of $360.62 million.
 IDACORP had a return on equity of 9.20% and a net margin of 16.05%.
-The company had revenue of $422.96 million for the quarter, compared to analyst estimates of $360.62 million.
-During the same period in the previous year, the company posted $0.65 earnings per share.
+During the same quarter last year, the business earned $0.65 EPS.
 IDACORP updated its FY23 guidance to $4.95-5.15 EPS.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 28th.
-Shareholders of record on Monday, February 6th will be issued a $0.79 dividend.
-This represents a $3.16 dividend on an annualized basis and a yield of 3.00%.
-The ex-dividend date is Friday, February 3rd.
-IDACORP’s dividend payout ratio (DPR) is presently 64.10%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, February 28th.
+Investors of record on Monday, February 6th will be given a dividend of $0.79 per share.
+The ex-dividend date of this dividend is Friday, February 3rd.
+This represents a $3.16 annualized dividend and a yield of 3.00%.
+IDACORP’s payout ratio is 64.10%.

 IDACORP, Inc is a holding company, which engages in the generation, transmission, distribution, sale, and purchase of electric energy.
 The firm owns and operates hydroelectric plants on the Snake River and its tributaries.
 It operates through the following segments: Utilities Operations and Other.
 The Utilities Operations segment focuses on the production of electricity.